mtsev/seba/database/README.md

 Supported features include:
 * Command for execs to get verified members' information from the database
 * Command for execs to get verified members' username history
+* Persistent verification: a verified user will retain the role if they leave and rejoin server

 ## Installation
 Install the `mysql-server` package.